****PLEASE SEE THE NEWS PAGE FOR ALL COVID UPDATES AND NEWSLETTERS****

 Sale Group Membership

-Activities are financed by an annual membership fee, currently £14, due from 1st November 2018 for the year 2018-2019, together with a £1 charge for each session that is attended on rented premises.
+Activities are financed by an annual membership subscription, currently £14, due from 1st November, together with a £1 charge for each session that is attended on rented premises.
 (Note: for the Friday afternoon sessions the charge is £1) Our year runs from 1st November to 31st October.

 Membership Forms can be picked up at the Friday Meetings, sent on request using the Membership button on the Contact page, or downloaded by clicking on one of the Links from the menu on the right of this page.